 But, I mainly like to hit up local Hawaiian boutique stores.
 I’m a big fan of shopping local when we travel and I like being able to support small businesses.

 You can still support them by shopping online.
+It’s an easy way to get Hawaiian vacation clothing with a click of the button.

 After we canceled our trip, I immediately went online to Dolkii to buy some Hawaiian-style graphic tees for myself.
 While they are actually based in LA, their items are found in a lot of boutique shops in Hawaii.